axelhahn/ahcrawler/docs/30_Web_UI_backend/60_Settings/20_User_roles.md

 ### Global permissions

 This sections shows all users with global permissions.
-A global permission is applied toe each project.
+A global permission is applied to each project.

 ### Web spezific permissions